Ritee17/Spam_Classification/README.md

 ### 3. Launching the API

-To host the service on your local network (for teammates to connect):
+To host the service on your local network for cross-device testing:

 ```bash
 export PYTHONPATH=$PYTHONPATH:.